tescherm/bigeats/README.md

 Big eats can be listed by performing a GET on the service/v1/bigeats endpoint

-UI
+Big Eats UI
 -----------

-The UI uses [isotope](http://isotope.metafizzy.co/) to present a grid layout of each big eat, and gains inspiration from [Pinterest](http://pinterest.com) and [Foodspotting](http://www.foodspotting.com).
+The Big Eats UI uses [isotope](http://isotope.metafizzy.co/) to present a grid layout of each big eat, and gains inspiration from [Pinterest](http://pinterest.com) and [Foodspotting](http://www.foodspotting.com).
 Some screenshots:

 Grid View: